Key Business Tax Planning Highlights

 Business Meals

 As you enter the holiday season and have more social gatherings with your customers and employees, keep in mind the rules for business meal deductions.
-The 100% deduction for restaurant meals is not available for 2023, but there are circumstances where certain business meals may qualify for a 100% deduction.
-It is important to properly categorize your expenses.
+There are circumstances where certain business meals may qualify for a 100% deduction.
+It is important to properly categorize your expenses to take advantage of this deduction.

 Net Operating Losses (NOLs)

 If your deductions for the year are more than your income for the year, you may have an NOL.
 In general, you can use an NOL by deducting it from your income in other year(s), but it is limited to 80% of your taxable business income in any one year.
-We can advise you on any potential tax benefits and limits.
+We can advise you on any potential tax benefits and limits with NOLs.

 Beneficial Ownership Interest (BOI) Reporting

-The Corporate Transparency Act (CTA) requires the disclosure of the beneficial ownership information of certain entities to the Financial Crimes Enforcement Network (FinCEN) starting in 2024.
-This is not a tax filing requirement, but an online report to be completed if applicable to FinCEN.
+The Corporate Transparency Act (CTA), effective January 1, 2024, mandates the disclosure of the beneficial ownership information of certain entities to the Financial Crimes Enforcement Network (FinCEN).
+Notably, this reporting requirement may also apply to single member LLCs.
 There are severe penalties for businesses who willingly do not comply with the requirements.